Tsha0/codejam25/README.md

-# CodeJam 2025 - Creative Battles
+# CodeJam 2025 - Prompt Duels

 A real-time competitive coding game where players compete by creating web designs based on prompts.